Music lecturers launch own record label, multi.modal

 All rooms are spectrum analysed, soundproofed and acoustically treated to a very high standard.
 Recent work created by students and staff in the composition studios has included multichannel compositions, music for dance, data sonifications, works for instruments and live electronics, digital instrument and software design, interactive audiovisual environments, and Foley, dubbing, sound design and music scoring for film.

-The studios and Performance Space are managed and maintained by full-time technical director Will Goring, and part-time technician Rick Campion.
-Rick also provides specialist workshops for students in mixing and mastering techniques.
+The studios and Performance Space are managed and maintained by full-time technical director Will Goring, and a full-time technician.
+Technicians also provide specialist workshops for students in mixing and mastering techniques.

 The undergraduate elective module 'Sound Recording and Studio Techniques' allows BMus students to learn how to use the studio for both classical and popular multi-track recording and mixing.
 The module is delivered by professional sound engineers Will Goring and Paul Newis.

 Meet Cleo, a student at City who has gone on to be a sound engineer, working at some of the UK's most exciting festivals.
 Find out what she loved about her studies with us and discover our outstanding music facilities.

 2015 marked 40 years of music education at City.
 The first Music degree course was launched in 1975 with a small cohort of excited students.
 During the first few weeks of the new term, Queen’s ‘Bohemian Rhapsody’ was released and the Sex Pistols played their first gig down the road at St. Martin’s School of Art.